Free Random Projection for In-Context Reinforcement Learning

-We conduct experiments using the pure-JAX reimplementation \citep{lu2023structured} of the Partially Observable Process Gym (POPGym) \citep{morad2023popgym} with components \citep{gymnax2022github}, a benchmark suite designed for memory-intensive RL tasks.
+We conduct experiments using the pure-JAX reimplementation \citep{lu2023structured} of the Partially Observable Process Gym (POPGym) \citep{morad2023popgym} with components \citep{gymnax2022github}, a benchmark suite designed for memory-intensive RL tasks. \cref{app:implementation} summarizes the environment setup of POPGym (Stateless Cartpole, Higher Lower, Minesweeper, Repeat First, Repeat Previous).
 POPGym modifies standard RL environments to remove direct access to certain state variables, making them partially observable, and testing the agent's ability to leverage historical information effectively.